kyle-github/littlesmalltalk/archive/README.md

-Older Versions of Little Smalltalk
+Older/Other Versions of Little Smalltalk
 ==================================

 This directory includes older versions of Little Smalltalk.
+It also includes some other versions of Smalltalk based on Little Smalltalk.

-These were gathered by Charles Childers and others over the years and hosted on www.littlesmalltalk.org until that site went away.
+These were gathered by Charles Childers, Danny Reinhold and others over the years and hosted on www.littlesmalltalk.org until that site went away.
 These copies are curtesy of the Internet Archive.